 - Demonstrated ability to facilitate workshops and small groups.

-- Knowledgeable of local economy/small business issues, especially those related to ESL immigrant and refugee clients.
+- Knowledge of local labour market issues, especially those related to ESL immigrant/refugee youth clients.

 - Ability to obtain and maintain a clear BC Criminal Record Check.

 - Physical ability to carry out the duties of the position.

 If you are not certain that your credentials are a complete match, we encourage you to submit your application for consideration.
 ISSofBC is committed to helping immigrants build a future in Canada and you might be the perfect fit.
 Eligible employees receive employer-paid medical benefits, RRSP contributions, and 3 weeks annual vacation.

 Email applications must include “2021-YouthInTech-03” in the subject line and can be sent to: firstname.lastname@example.org